MickWest/sitrec/README.md

 - videoFile - the segment of the video we are interested in - reduced to 720p for speed
 - startTime - the start time of the video.
 - frames - the number of frames in the video (which is the default 30 fps)
-- ptz - The Pan/Tilt/Zoom orientation of the camera
 - mainCamera - definition of the main camera
   - startCamera... etc - the absolute position of the camera for the mainView (i.e. the world view on the left)
   - fov - the _vertical_ field of view of the mainView